Published June 2026 · Jason Ellis, Operations Director

 Quick Answer

-| Phase Sequence | Rough Clean → Detail Clean → 24h window → Final Punch |
+| Stage Sequence | Rough Clean → Detail Clean → 24h window → Final Punch |

 | Critical Equipment | True HEPA sealed system (99.97% at 0.3 microns) — not HEPA-style |

-| Documentation | Hygiene Clearance Report at Phase 3 sign-off |
+| Closeout | In-person final walkthrough at Phase 3 sign-off |

 Most post-construction cleaning failures aren't visible on move-in day.
 They show up 48 hours later — white silica dust on every surface, appliance exteriors clouded, window glass hazed.
 By then your cleaning crew is gone and you're filing a warranty call.